 Also known as the mini macaw or red-shouldered macaw, Hahn’s macaws (Diopsittaca Nobilis) make good pets.
-Their lime-green plumage and red shoulder coloration make them one of the most distinctive parrot breeds.
+Their lime-green plumage and red shoulder coloration make them a distinctive parrot breed.

 According to the American Federation of Aviculture, Hahn’s macaws are the smallest species of all true macaws.
 As adults, they reach 12-14 inches and weigh 140-165 grams, costing -$800-$2,000.

 Do Mini Macaws Make Good Pets?